kubernetes-sigs/node-feature-discovery/enhancements/2403-nfd-image-compatibility-scheduler/README.md

 - The mutating webhook intercepts the first Pod creation.
 - For `app@sha256:aaa`: webhook fetches image manifest (image-digest=sha256:aaa) and latest NFD compatibility artifact (artifact-digest=sha256:xxx), checks if ICQ `icq-aaa-xxx` exists → No → extracts compatibilities (e.g., preferred: kernel 6.x + AVX2 weight=100; minimum: kernel 5.x+ weight=50), creates ICQ CR with `spec.compatibilities`.
 - For `sidecar@sha256:bbb`: webhook fetches image manifest (image-digest=sha256:bbb) and latest NFD compatibility artifact (artifact-digest=sha256:yyy), checks if ICQ `icq-bbb-yyy` exists → No → extracts compatibilities (e.g., kernel 5.x+ weight=100), creates ICQ CR.
-- Pod is annotated with `nfd.k8s-sigs.io/icq-refs: "icq-aaa-xxx,icq-bbb-yyy"` and admitted.
+- Pod is annotated with `nfd.node.kubernetes.io/icq-refs: "icq-aaa-xxx,icq-bbb-yyy"` and admitted.
 - For the 2nd and 3rd replicas: webhook finds ICQs already exist → reuses them (no registry fetch).
 Only 2 registry fetches total for all 3 Pods.

 **Phase 3: Homogeneity Check (nfd-master, triggered by ICQ creation)**
-- nfd-master watches node feature drift event and ICQ creation events via informer.
+- nfd-master watches node feature drift events and ICQ creation events via informer.
-- When new ICQ is created (e.g., `icq-aaa-xxx`) or node feature drift is detected, nfd-master extracts compatibility dimensions from all rules in ICQ `spec.compatibilities` (e.g., kernel.version, cpu.cpuid.AVX2).
+- When a new ICQ is created (e.g., `icq-aaa-xxx`) or node feature drift is detected, nfd-master extracts the compatibility dimensions from all rules in the ICQ `spec.compatibilities` (e.g., kernel.version, cpu.cpuid.AVX2).
-- For each pre-group, checks if all nodes have the same values for these dimensions:
+- For each pre-group, checks whether all nodes have the same values for these dimensions and records the result in the ICQ `status.groupHomogeneity`:
-  - `Group-1` is homogeneous → label `nfd.k8s-sigs.io/homogeneous-for-icq-aaa-xxx: "true"`.
+  - `Group-1` is homogeneous → `{groupName: group-1, homogeneous: true}`.
-  - `Group-3` is heterogeneous (mixed AVX2 support) → label `nfd.k8s-sigs.io/homogeneous-for-icq-aaa-xxx: "false"`.
+  - `Group-3` is heterogeneous (mixed AVX2 support) → `{groupName: group-3, homogeneous: false}`.

 **Phase 4: Scheduler Computes ICQ Status (Scheduler Plugin, during Prefilter)**
-- Scheduler plugin computes ICQ status synchronously during the Prefilter phase when `status.compatibleNodesByRule` is not yet ready.
+- Scheduler plugin computes ICQ status synchronously during the Prefilter phase when `status.compatibleNodesByRule` is missing or stale.
 - For `icq-aaa-xxx` (preferred: kernel 6.x + AVX2 weight=100; minimum: kernel 5.x+ weight=50):
-  - Evaluates each pre-group based on homogeneity label, for each compatibility rule:
+  - Evaluates each pre-group based on its homogeneity result, for each compatibility rule:
-  - `Group-1` (homogeneous=true): representative node matches preferred rule → adds 1,200 nodes to `compatibleNodesByRule[preferred]`; also matches minimum rule → adds to `compatibleNodesByRule[minimum]`.
+  - `Group-1` (homogeneous=true): representative node matches preferred rule → records `Group-1` as a `groupRef` in `compatibleNodesByRule[preferred]` (1,200 nodes); also matches minimum rule → records it in `compatibleNodesByRule[minimum]`.
-  - `Group-2` (homogeneous=true): representative node does not match preferred (no AVX2) → skips preferred; matches minimum (kernel 6.x) → adds to `compatibleNodesByRule[minimum]`.
+  - `Group-2` (homogeneous=true): representative node does not match preferred (no AVX2) → skips preferred; matches minimum (kernel 6.x) → records `Group-2` as a `groupRef` in `compatibleNodesByRule[minimum]`.
-  - `Group-3` (homogeneous=false): node-by-node matching → adds 800 nodes to preferred, 1,500 nodes to minimum.
+  - `Group-3` (homogeneous=false): node-by-node matching → adds 800 node names to preferred, 1,500 node names to minimum.
-  - Final `compatibleNodesByRule`: preferred=2,000 nodes, minimum=8,200 nodes.
+  - Final `compatibleNodesByRule`: preferred = 2,000 nodes (Group-1 via `groupRef` + 800 individual nodes from Group-3); minimum = 8,200 nodes (Group-1 and Group-2 via `groupRef`, plus 1,500 individual nodes from Group-3).
 - For `icq-bbb-yyy` (kernel 5.x+ weight=100):
   - Similar evaluation → `compatibleNodesByRule[default]` = 8,200 nodes.

 **Phase 5: Scheduling**
 - **Prefilter**: Scheduler reads Pod annotations, queries and updates the ICQ status.
-- **Filter**: For each ICQ, computes union of all `compatibleNodesByRule[*].nodes`.
+- **Filter**: For each ICQ, expands `groupRefs` (via pre-group `status.nodes`) and computes the union with `compatibleNodesByRule[*].nodes`.
 Then computes intersection across ICQs: (2,000 ∪ 8,200) ∩ 8,200 = 8,200.
 Applies affinity/nodeSelector if present.
 - **Score**: For each candidate node, assigns score based on highest weight from matching rules.
 Nodes in preferred (weight=100) get higher scores than nodes only in minimum (weight=50).
 - **PreBind**: Re-validates node compatibility using latest features from `NodeFeature` CRs.
 If node is incompatible, rejects binding and reschedules.
 - **Bind**: Pod bound to selected node.